-Tip for data extraction for meta-analysis - 25
+Tip for data extraction for meta-analysis - C5

-What if you're missing a mean and only a similar statistical statistic is given?
+What if I'm missing a mean and only another average measure is reported?

 Kathy Taylor

-Previously, I highlighted a list of ways where, when extracting data for meta-analysis of continuous outcomes, you might find that a summary statistic that you want is missing.
-In this post I'll give some examples of the 3rd way - only a similar summary statistic is reported, not the statistical measure that you want - when you have missing means.
+Previously, in post C1, I highlighted a list of ways where, when extracting data for metaanalysis of continuous outcomes, you might find that a summary statistic that you want is missing.
+In this post I'll give some examples of the 3rd way - a similar summary statistic is reported, but it's not the statistical measure that you want - when you have missing means.